WenjieYang0/LGFormer/README.md

 | Cognitive workload | 28 | 400 | 3 | `LGFormer(in_channel=28, seq_len=400, num_classes=3)` |
 | ERN | 56 | 280 | 2 | `LGFormer(in_channel=56, seq_len=280, num_classes=2)` |

-Feel free to try LGFormer on your own EEG tasks.
-The implementation includes default hyperparameters from the paper, and we alse provide interfaces that can be quickly adjusted for your specific task requirements.
+The implementation includes default hyperparameters in the paper, and we alse provide interfaces that can be quickly adjusted for your specific task requirements.

 ## Citation
 If you find our paper/code useful, please consider citing our work: